chatid/chatid-mdwiki/chatbar/public-api-overview.md

 --------------

 Chatbar can integrate with your existing tracking system using the `hookEvents` API call.
-Simply provide an object which implements the following sample interface:
+Pass an object that implements the following sample interface:

 ```javascript
 CID.q.push(['hookEvents', {